bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 But the surly old man interrupted,
 > You don’t get it, woman.
 We won’t have a necromancer buried in the same place as our kin.
 I suggest you move out while you still can.
 Folks are pretty upset about this right now.

-Unable to tolerate this outrageous breach of protocol, Ludmilla announced herself as a cleric of Pharasma and rebuked the local thugs ^(Persuasion 21).
+Unable to tolerate this outrageous breach of protocol, Ludmilla announced herself as a cleric of Pharasma and rebuked the local thugs <sup>Persuasion 21</sup>.

 Their resolve broken they sullenly dispersed, shooting venomous glances at the party and Kendra.
 The elderly ringleader spat out a final threat as he departed
 > This is not over woman!